OberstKrueger/www-oberstkrueger-com/report/notes-on-books/the-half-life-of-facts/index.md

 	- Known asteroids: 10 years
 	- Engineers in the United States: 10 years
 - In 1947, Harvey Lehman published a similar list looking at the doubling rate of contributions in specific fields:
-	- Medicine and hygeine: 87 years
+	- Medicine and hygiene: 87 years
 	- Philosophy: 77 years
 	- Mathematics: 63 years
 	- Geology: 46 years